MarkusJochim/Pi-Graphical-Temperature-Logger/README.md

 As you can see, the values are now much closer to one another.<br><br>
 Here is how you can calculate the correction values specific to the sensors you own:<br><br>

+* Step 1:<br>Place all your sensors next to each other and wait for a few minutes before you start the script execution so that all sensors will reach the same temperature (in case you touched them).
+Then run the script overnight to get measurements from 9pm to 9am on the following day.
+You will find the measurements in the `9am_Data.csv` the script creates for that night.